To help you find your way to the festival and around the site, we’re using what3words - a really simple way to find and share precise locations.

 Event stewards play a key role in ensuring you have a safe and enjoyable event.
 If you find yourself in trouble or needing help, let our stewards know as they are trained to assist you and direct you to our other services onsite if required.

-TLC Welfare are a specialist festival customer care and support service who have a team of volunteers based at 3 locations at the festival – the East entrance, the West entrance and the main hub inside the event.
-They are there to support customers and staff with any needs from physical to emotional and have a wealth of experience working at festivals throughout the UK.
+Welfare is a specialist festival customer care and support service located at 3 positions at the festival – the East entrance, the West entrance and the main hub inside the event.
+The team of friendly and experienced staff can support you with any needs from physical to emotional and provide a safe space to take time out.

-If you’ve become intoxicated or need to take time out, welfare has a safe non-judgemental space available where you can rest and recover.
+If you or a friend have become intoxicated or become anxious and need to take time out, welfare has a safe non-judgemental space available where you can rest and recover.
 They can put you in touch with friends and family if you’ve become separated and will make sure you make it home safe and well.

 Additionally, a team of qualified A&E Doctors and Nurses operate from our festival medical centre and can help with more serious medical incidents and health concerns.

-Our wellbeing area is a tented seating area located away from the crowd where you can find a quiet and safe space to chill.
+Our wellbeing tent is located away from the crowds where you can find a safe space to chill.